 UMPIRES

 Umpiring is one of the most important and often overlooked aspects of the Little League program.
 The volunteer umpire is as much a part of Little League as the volunteer manager, coach or concession stand worker.
 According to Little League Baseball, there is no sound reason for paying umpires, or any other person whose services should be provided on a volunteer basis.
 All umpires must complete and sign the SMLL Umpire Agreement.
-Those umpires that desire to be paid, will be paid $25 for behind the plate or $15 on the bases per game.
+Those umpires that desire to be paid, will be paid $25 for behind the plate or $15 on the bases per game, or an amount determined by the board at a later date.

 While the Board of Directors have agreed with Little League, after extensive discussion, that there may truly be no valid reason to pay umpires, there will be situations during the season to pay a reasonable fee to the home plate umpire.
 The Board of Directors has given authority to the League President and Umpire-in-Chief to determine a reasonable fee to be paid.
 A reasonable fee may be paid for umpires when volunteer services cannot be met.